ARRIVAL: Ballindoon House

 A shoreline path from the south, open to weather and water.

-And a worn path leading from the boathouse toward the house, where a strong line of sight draws water and dwelling into relation.
+And a worn path leading from the boathouse toward the house, where a strong sightline connects water and dwelling.

-Each approach reveals a particular relationship between land, design, and encounter, offering new ways of knowing the landscape.
+Each approach reveals a particular relationship between land, design and encounter.

-This Project is funded by Historic Gardens and Designed Landscapes Events Fund 2026.
-(NIAH).
-National Built Heritage Service and the Ballaghaderreen Arts Festival.
-March to September 2026.
-The residency culminates in a public event and exhibition at Edmondstown House as part of the Ballaghaderreen Arts Festival.
+This Project is funded by Historic Gardens and Designed Landscapes Events Fund 2026 - the (NIAH) National Built Heritage Service and the Ballaghaderreen Arts Festival.